2026-2027 Academic Catalog

 Grading Basis: Letter Grade

-Restriction: Restricted to undergraduate students at a junior standing or higher
+Restriction: Restricted to undergraduate students with 45 credit hours or more.

 Additional Information: Denver Core Requirement, International Perspectives.